Health and Safety Compensation Claims

 - Skin disease

-They also identified long latency conditions which can be caused by previous work activity and often appear years after exposure.
+They also identified long latency conditions which can be caused by a previous work activity and often appear years after exposure.
 These are:

 - Asbestos-related disease